Insights into Ordinal Embedding Algorithms: A Systematic Evaluation: EXPERIMENTS AND FINDINGS

+For most datasets, when the number of triplets are less than $0.5 \cdot n d \log n$, none of the algorithms achieve better reconstruction error than a randomly initialized embedding, that is a Procrustes error of $1.0$ (see, for example, Figure~\ref{fig:increasing_triplets_all}).

-\textbf{Large Triplet Regime.} When the number of triplet constraints are large enough, embeddings that can satisfy all the constraints are unique up to similarity transformations \citep{kleindessner2014uniqueness, jain2016finite}.
+\paragraph{Large Triplet Regime.} When the number of triplet constraints are large enough, embeddings that can satisfy all the constraints are unique up to similarity transformations \citep{kleindessner2014uniqueness, jain2016finite}.
 Therefore, the train triplet error often faithfully reflects the test and the Procrustes error in this regime.
 Since SOE always achieves the best train triplet error, as expected, in the large triplet regime it is also the best performing method in terms of reconstructing the original embedding as well as in preserving the local neighborhood (see Figure~\ref{fig:increasing_triplets_all}) .
 Some of the other OE approaches, namely STE, OENN, and FORTE achieve good generalization in this regime for a majority of the datasets.
 However, unlike SOE, on a small fraction of the datasets, they fail to achieve good training as well as test errors providing more evidence supporting the hypothesis that SOE does not suffer from local optima unlike the other non-convex approaches.
-Other findings from this experiment are also included in the supplementary.